 I always struggle on sunny Saturday mornings.

-It was a brilliantly blue-skyed September Saturday two and a half years ago, when I bounded down the stairs on the way to the gym and noticed my phone vibrating on the hallway table.
+It was a brilliantly blue-skyed September Saturday three and a half years ago, when I bounded down the stairs on the way to the gym and noticed my phone vibrating on the hallway table.
 The caller ID told me that it was my youngest brother Eric and so I rushed to it, eager to catch up.
 Had I known what he was going to tell me ten seconds later, I probably wouldn’t have answered it.

 That was the moment I found out that my father was gone.